couchbaselabs/try-cb-python/README.md

 First, [sign up for a Capella account](https://docs.couchbase.com/cloud/get-started/get-started.html) and deploy a cluster.

-The travel app uses the `travel-sample` data bucket, which is imported in the cluster by default.
-To check this, go to **Data Tools > Buckets**.
+The travel app uses the `travel-sample` data bucket, which the cluster imports by default.
+To verify this, go to **Data Tools > Buckets**.
 You should see the `travel-sample` bucket with around 63k items.

 If the bucket isn't present, you can import it manually.
 See [Import](https://docs.couchbase.com/cloud/clusters/data-service/import-data-documents.html) for information about how to import the `travel-sample` bucket.